Tellusant/docs/articles-posts/polusim-business-impact.md

 They are interested in building competitive advantage over years to come (while keeping an eye on current performance).
 It is a world operational people often find puzzling and hard to navigate.
 Abstraction rules, rather than day-today practicalities.

+The graph below shows what a board member is looking for in PoluSim.

 <p align="center">
 <img  src="assets/images/performance/tellusant-board-level.svg" width="300" alt="PoluSim board-level performance dimensions: Resource productivity-system integrity-decision quality">
 </p>